Table of Contents Hide

 In order to get dental insurance, you need to pay the premium, a certain amount of money paid for having insurance.
-And if you have a dental insurance from your employer, the payments are directly deducted from your wage.
-As long as you meet the requirements in your job, employers can offer benefit packages you need.
+And if you have dental insurance from your employer, the payments are directly deducted from your wage.
+As long as you meet the requirements in your job, employers can offer the benefits packages you need.
 For example, you might be working part-time, which there may be less chance of health coverage at all or limited dental coverage plans.
-Or, you might work as a full-time employee, which increases the benefits for employer-sponsored dental plans.
+Or, you might work as a full-time employee, which increases the benefits of employer-sponsored dental plans.

 An individual dental insurance plan